napoleonpeteri-creator/Splunk-soc-lab-Monitoring/README.md

  Key Takeaways

-.
  Connectivity does not guarantee log ingestion
-.
-Service account permissions are critical
+ Service account permissions are critical for log access
-.
-Log files ("splunkd.log") are essential for troubleshooting .
-Practical SOC troubleshooting skills were applied
+ splunkd.log is essential for troubleshooting
+ Practical SOC troubleshooting skills are key to real-world environments

-- Simulate attacks and detect them
-- Integrate additional log sources